datavortex/QuanSimBench/README.md

 - Runs in a reasonable time: 1-3 hours
 - Portable with less than 300 lines of C and MPI
 - It just runs: no input or special knowledge from user
-- Runs from a laptop to a large supercomputer
+- This reference implementation runs from a laptop to a large supercomputer

 ## How to compile
 ```